UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_linux.rst

   [GCC 4.9.2 on linux]
   >>>

-I'm pretty sure that 18.4 (the most recent long term support release) has 3.6
+I'm pretty sure that 18.4 (the most recent long term support release) has 3.6, if so, you are set.

 That's nice, which one is the default version?
 Just type ``python`` to see.
 It's probably python2 still: